Collection and Use of Your Personal Information

 Personal Health Information Protection Act

 Gensuite LLC, as a data processor, is fully compliant with the Personal Health Information Protection Act.
 In compliance with the Personal Health Information Act, Gensuite LLC commits to the protection of your personal information and confidentiality.
-All Gensuite LLC staff and agents are responsible for safeguarding the PHI they collect, use, and disclose in the course of their employment through the use of physical, administrative and technical / electronic safeguards described in EU Privacy Shield/HIPAA compliance.
+All Gensuite LLC staff and agents are responsible for safeguarding the PHI they collect, use, and disclose in the course of their employment through the use of physical, administrative and technical / electronic safeguards described in EU-US and Swiss-US Privacy Shield and HIPAA compliance.